 Contract Rummy is quite a unique .
 It is popularly known as Joker Rummy and Wild Rummy.
 The game is played between 3 to 8 players.
-The number of decks change as the number of players increase — 2 decks are used up to 4 players, 3 decks are used when 5 to 6 players join and 4 decks are used when 7 to 8 players join the game.
+The number of decks changes as the number of players increase — 2 decks are used up to 4 players, 3 decks are used when 5 or 6 players play the game and 4 decks are used when there are 7 or 8 players.

-The rules to play Contract Rummy are quite similar to Gin Rummy as printed jokers and wild jokers are used in the game.
-Contract Rummy is played for seven deals where the rules for each deal are different.
-There are many variations of the rules; so, this article explains the general rules that are used commonly to play the game.
+The rules to play Contract Rummy are quite similar to Gin Rummy rules as printed Jokers and wild Jokers are used in the game.
+Contract Rummy is played for seven deals and the rules for each deal are different.
+There are many variations of the rules, so this article explains the general rules that are used commonly to play the game.

-One player is chosen as the dealer in the first hand and the player to the left becomes the dealer in subsequent deals.
-Each player is dealt with 10 cards during the first four deals and 12 cards are distributed in the last three deals.
+One player is chosen as the dealer in the first hand and the player his/her left becomes the dealer in subsequent deals.
+Each player is dealt 10 cards in the first four deals and 12 cards are dealt to each player in each of the last three deals.

-When all the cards are distributed, one card from the deck is placed face up to form the discard pile and the rest of the cards are placed face down to form the stock pile.
-A player during his/her turn has to pick a card from either stock or discard pile and then place a hand card on the discard pile.
+When all the cards have been dealt, one card from the deck is placed face up to form the discard pile and the rest of the cards are placed face down to form the stockpile.
+A player has to pick up a card from either stockpile or discard pile on his/her turn and then place a hand card on the discard pile.

 The objective of Contract Rummy is to meld all the cards in the hand into sets and sequences.
 There are different contract requirements for each deal.
-For example the contract requirement for the first deal is two sets.
-The game goes on till a player “goes out” or discards the last card in the hand while melding.
+For example, the contract requirement for the first deal is two sets.
+The game goes on until a player goes out or discards the last card in the hand while melding.

-The different types of Contracts that follow in successive rounds are mentioned below:.
+Different types of contracts that follow in successive rounds are as below:

-• Two Groups of Three (six cards in total)
+• Two groups of three cards each (six cards in total)

-• One Group of Three and a Sequence of four (seven cards formation)
+• One group of three cards and a sequence of four cards (seven cards formation)

-• Two Sequences of Four (eight cards in total)
+• Two sequences of four cards (eight cards in total)

-• Three Groups of Three (A total of nine cards)
+• Three groups of three cards each (a total of nine cards)

-• One Group of Three and Two Sequences of Four (A total of eleven cards)
+• One group of three cards and two sequences of four cards each (a total of eleven cards)

-There are different points allocated to each card in Contract Rummy.
-All the numbered cards have the same value as their numerical value.
+There are different points assigned to each card in Contract Rummy.
+All the numbered cards have the same value as their face value.
 For example, a 4 of Hearts has 4 points and a 9 of Spades has 9 points.
-However, Jack, Queen and King have 10 points each and Aces of all suits carry 15 points.
-Jokers carry exceptionally high points – Each Joker, Wild or Printed carry 25 points.
+However, each Jack, Queen and King has 10 points and all the Aces carry 15 points each.
+Jokers carry exceptionally high points — each Joker, wild or printed, carries 25 points.

-As you have seen, Contract Rummy is as easy as .
-So, have some additional decks of cards ready and play this interesting game variant with your friends.
-Who knows, you could be a natural winner in Contract Rummy!
+As you saw, Contract Rummy is as easy as .
+So, pick up some additional decks of cards and play this interesting game with your friends, relatives or anybody.
+Who knows, you could be a natural master of Contract Rummy and a big winner!